scaleway/terraform-provider-scaleway/docs/resources/function_cron.md

 - `function_id` - (Required) The function ID to link with your cron.
 - `args`   - (Required) The key-value mapping to define arguments that will be passed to your function’s event object during
+- `name` - (Optional) The name of the cron.
+If not provided, the name is generated.

 ## Attributes Reference